TaitoUnited/taito-cli/README.md

 With the `-v` or `--verbose` flag you can see the commands that plugins run during command execution.
 If you want to see even more output, use the `--debug` flag.

-You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods`.
+You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods --namespace my-project-dev`.
 You can also start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, use docker hub to build a custom image that is dependent on *taitounited/taito-cli*, or make a request for adding the tool to the original taito-cli image.

+If you work for multiple organizations, you may define organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
+You can use these setting with the `-o` option when you execute a command outside a project directory, for example `taito -o ORGANIZATION open intra`.
+The `-o` option is most useful combined with the `template create` command as it will tell taito-cli to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION template create: server-template`.

+You can execute project specific commands outside the project directory with the `-p` option, for example `taito -p my-project open app:dev`.
+This works only if you have configured `git_organization` setting in you personal `taito-config.sh` file.

 ### Admin credentials